Fillet Vs Chamfer: Key Differences And How To Choose The Right Edge

 CNC Machining Considerations

-When designing fillets or chamfers for CNC machining, it’s essential to consider tool selection, material behavior, tolerance feasibility, and finishing requirements.
-Each factor directly influences machining time, part quality, and overall cost.
-Fillets may require ball-nose tools and multi-axis interpolation, while chamfers can often be made with a single countersink or chamfer mill.
-Understanding tool geometry, material hardness, and minimum tool radius will help engineers choose the most efficient edge style without compromising strength or aesthetics.
+When designing fillets or chamfers for CNC machining, tool selection, material behavior, tolerances, and finishing all affect cost and quality.
+Fillets often need ball-nose tools and multi-axis paths, while chamfers can be cut with simple chamfer mills.
+Understanding tool geometry and material limits helps engineers choose the most efficient edge.

 Key Factors to Consider